The Story of How One World Today Came to Be

 How I started my commitment

-Over the past 10 years I have traveled to Uganda over 20 times.
-During my second visit, I worked with young girls ranging from ages 7-20 on an island in Lake Victoria.
+Over the past 10+ years our team has traveled to Uganda over 20 times.
+During visit in 2009, we worked with young girls ranging from ages 7-20 on an island in Lake Victoria.
 These girls vary in their past experiences, but the unfortunate fact that they have no one to care for them unites them in a kinship of sisterhood.

 Many have experienced sexual abuse, such as one disturbing story of a 7-year-old girl who tested positive for syphilis twice before the grandmother acknowledged she could not care for her.
 The grandmother had been arranging for the girl and her two cousins to perform sexual favors for money.
-While I was there, I taught and supported the girls, and by the time I left they were calling me “Mummy.”
-An irreversible connection had been formed and I knew I would be returning.
+While I was there, we taught and supported the girls, and by the time we left they were calling us “Mummy.”
+An irreversible connection had been formed and we knew we would be returning.
 While Uganda is privy to “Universal Education,” such does not translate into “free education.”
 A majority of schools are run by the government and require students to pay school fees, purchase mandatory uniforms and necessary supplies.

 The remaining schools are private with even higher fees.
 In the Ssese Islands, where life is difficult, the predominant occupation is fishing.
 Men live a transient fishing lifestyle while the women of the islands have turned to prostitution as a means of employment.
 The typical price for a prostitute is 500 Ugandan Schillings or $0.18 USD.
 Without protection, the price is doubled.
 Given the environment, sexually transmitted diseases run rampant and have led to thousands of orphaned children.

-During my second visit I accompanied a friend employed as a social worker by the government to orphanages around the island where he grew up.
-I was horrified by what I saw when we visited three orphanages as part of his inspection of the facilities, which are funded by an American/Canadian organization.
+During one of our initial visits we accompanied a friend employed as a social worker by the government to orphanages around the island where he grew up.
+We were horrified by what we saw when we visited three orphanages as part of his inspection of the facilities, which are funded by an American/Canadian organization.
 The structures in which the children lived were filthy with leaking roofs (it was raining that day) and rodent-eaten foam pads for mattresses.
 In a country where malaria is rampant, there were no bed nets.

 A young woman who had lived in the orphanage told of receiving letters and presents from her sponsor but the staff at the school sold her presents, pocketed the money, and forced her to write thank-you notes to her sponsor.
 Letters were always censored and children were not allowed to know their sponsor’s contact information.
 This first-hand experience in abuse of humanitarian aid compelled me to create a direct link between those with a desire to help and those in desperate need education financing, compassion and love.